 Can I refer other users?

-We would love you to refer other Patients or Healthcare professionals to our community and we will pay you a fee of £20 for each person you refer (with 10% donated to your chosen charity, more if you want).
-This payment will be transferred to you after they have completed their first survey and the related study has finished.
-You can track all referral fees in the members area after logging in.
+We would love you to refer other Patients or Healthcare professionals to our community.
+You can track all referrals in the members area after logging in.
 You will also see a running total of all donations generated by your network.

 How do I refer other users?

 Once you are logged in, go to your account and on the top menu bar you will see 'Refer a Friend'.
 Click on that section and you will see your personal referral link.
 Share this link with your network; either by email, post the link on Facebook or to your Twitter followers or on any personal sites or blogs you might have.
-Provided a new user comes through to the Liberating Research site via your referral link and signs up, you will receive £20 once they have completed their first survey with us.
 Just remind them to click on the link you've shared so we can track this.